DevExpress/devextreme-demos/JSDemos/Demos/Autocomplete/Overview/description.md

 When a user types the first character, Autocomplete displays suggestions.
 To increase the number of characters that triggers suggestions, use the [minSearchLength](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#minSearchLength) property.
 You can also specify the time interval Autocomplete should wait before it displays suggestions.
 Assign this time interval in milliseconds to the [searchTimeout](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#searchTimeout) property.
 See the "With Custom Search Options" Autocomplete component for an example.

 Usually, the data field that supplies Autocomplete with suggestions (**valueExpr**) is the same data field that is searched for the typed text.
-If in your case they are two different fields, assign the field that supplies Autocomplete with suggestions to the **valueExpr** property and the field to be searched - to the [searchExpr](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#searchExpr) property.
-Note that **searchExpr** also accepts arrays in case you need several fields to search in.
+If you use two different fields, assign the field that supplies Autocomplete with suggestions to the **valueExpr** property and the field to be searched to the [searchExpr](/Documentation/ApiReference/UI_Components/dxAutocomplete/Configuration/#searchExpr) property.
+Note that **searchExpr** also accepts arrays if you want to search multiple fields.

 ## Handle Value Change